RedTeam-TG/RedTeam-TG.github.io/posts/ecowas.md

 ```
 Let's continue with our next instruction command
-At this point the program the program subtracts 1 from the value of rax(the result of the strlen() function), compares rax to rbx 0 then jump if below. it is clearly a loop that will iterate until 25 (the length of our flag)
+At this point the program subtracts `1` from the value of rax(the result of the strlen() function), compares rax to rbx `0` then jump if below. it is clearly a loop that will iterate until 25 (the length of our flag)

 ```
 (gdb) info registers